canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

   # target hardware (this is true of most ARM or RISC-V hardware, for instance).
   # In such a case, the board's upstream kernel should be used (frequently these
   # sources can be found in that manufacturer's BSP), or (if that manufacturer
-  # has been dilligent and kind), kernel support may already exist in a more
+  # has been diligent and kind), kernel support may already exist in a more
-  # recent version of the upstream kernel avaialble from https://github.com/torvalds/linux.
+  # recent version of the upstream kernel available from https://github.com/torvalds/linux.
   # In either case, additional patches will almost certainly be required in
   # order to gain some key functionality Ubuntu Core (and snaps more generally)
   # expect.
 It may one day be the case that no additional patches are required